it3049c-fall22-henderson/rock-paper-scissors-greenlem/README.md

 ## Checklist:
 - [x] update the assignment checks above to the correct link. - Done Automatically
-- [ ] All tests are passing
+- [x] All tests are passing
-- [ ] filled out the self-evaluation.
+- [x] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [x] filled out the self-reflection.

 ## Self-Evaluation:
 how many points out of 20 does your team deserve on this assignment.
 Revise the assignment grading guideline and assignment rubrics for guidance.
+16/20

 ## Team Reflection:
 - Where did you encounter struggles today, and what did you do to deal with it?
+I think I forget certain things that should come easy and hit roadblocks.
+I just try and find the solution in preious code or through the material/online.

 ### How long it took us to finish this?
+4 hours